 These are very difficult challenges.
 Unfortunately, in the middle of it all, we often lose site of the fact that our patients are people – in many cases, very ill people - who are looking to us for support and guidance as well as medical care.
 We have to continually remind ourselves why we are here, why we are doing this.
 What should be the center of our attention?
 The patient is, of course!
 Individual patients with unique medical needs.
 There is an art to providing this support and to personalizing care for each and every patient in the midst of an imperfect environment.
 This art is popularly known as bedside manner.

 The key word here is the art of patient care.
 For the purposes of this site, the reference is not so much on the science of medicine per se, but rather on how medical personnel can interact with patients to improve the healing process, rather than dismantle it.

 This can be a science unto itself.
-One of the influences that this site will hopefully promote is more discussion and ultimately more research on how to learn and how to practice this art in a more meaningful and fulfilling way for both ourselves and our patients alike.
+One of the influences that this site will hopefully promote is more discussion and ultimately more research on how to learn and how to practice this art of patient care in a more meaningful and fulfilling way for both ourselves and our patients alike.
 In addition, the more formal exploration and inclusion of these concepts into medical training programs would have a huge effect on the future of medicine in this country.

 Some people say you have to be born with this talent.
 I don’t think so.
 I do think it comes easier to some than others; but, whatever the genetics and background of the individual, patient care is an art that can be learned and practiced and improved upon, just as drawing or painting a thoughtful picture can be learned and practiced to the point where it can be greatly appreciated by others.